AndyObtiva/glimmer/README.md

 #### Custom Shell Gem

 Custom shell gems are self-contained Glimmer apps as well as reusable custom shells.
+They have everything scaffolded Glimmer apps come with in addition to gem content like a Jeweler Rakefile that can build gemspec and release gems.
+Unlike scaffolded Glimmer apps, custom shell gem content lives under the `lib` directory (not `app`).
-As such, they are packaged as both a native executable (e.g. Mac DMG/PKG/APP) and a Ruby gem.
+They can be packaged as both a native executable (e.g. Mac DMG/PKG/APP) and a Ruby gem.
-Of course, you can build a Ruby gem and disregard its native executable packaging if you do not need it.
+Of course, you can just build a Ruby gem and disregard native executable packaging if you do not need it.

 To scaffold a Glimmer custom shell gem (full window view distributed as a Ruby gem), run the following command: